eanlain/release_notes/README.md

     $ rake db:migrate

 ### Optional

 #### Broadcasts

-To add the Broadcasts module...
+To add the ability to display broadcasts of new releases (or any other messages) run the following:

     $ rails generate release_notes:broadcasts Broadcast

 This will generate a model named `Broadcast` in your Rails project.
 As mentioned before, you can choose to use a different model name, but remember to edit the `config/initializers/release_notes.rb` file with the name.

-After generating the Broadcast model you should generate a migration to add the last_visit field to your User model.

-    $ rails generate release_notes:last_visit User

 Migrate your database.

     $ rake db:migrate

+Add the following to your layout/application.html.erb file

+    <%= stylesheet_link_tag "release_notes/application", media: "all" %>

+Then add the following render to wherever you'd like to display the broadcast message.

+    <%= render 'release_notes/broadcasts/shared' %>

 #### Views